-Sutton Station, 2 - 18 High Street and Sutton Court Estate Wall
+Sub Area 1: Sutton Station, Numbers 2 - 18 High Street and Sutton Court Estate Wall

-This sub-area forms the south-eastern most corner of the Conservation Area and is an important arrival point to the town centre for those using public transport and also those in vehicles arriving from the south, via Brighton Road.
-The area includes Sutton Station and a row of 8 locally listed Victorian three-storey shops at 2-18 High Street, as well as the last remaining feature of Sutton Court Estate, a boundary wall, which is also locally listed.
+4.12 This sub area forms the south-eastern most corner of the Conservation Area and is an important arrival point to the town centre for those using public transport and also those in vehicles arriving from the south, via Brighton Road.
+The area includes Sutton Station and a row of 8 Victorian three-storey shops at 2 - 18 High Street, as well as the last remaining feature of Sutton Court Estate, a boundary wall.